informalsystems/sovereign-ibc/docs/DataRequirements.md

 - Remark:
-  - Ideally the endpoint should support a query language, enabling the inclusion of ANDed conditions to facilitate event searches
+  - Ideally the endpoint should support a query language, enabling the inclusion of ANDed conditions to facilitate event searches.

 ### `/prover_aggregatedProof*`